List of alien races in DC Comics: Olys

 The Olys are alien invaders of numerous star systems.

 Omegons

 The Omegons of Omegon are a race of purple-skinned, four-armed humanoids with a hybrid feudal/technological culture.
 The murdered hero "Voltro the Champion" was born on Omegon.

 Omerons

 The Omerons hail from the planet Omeron orbiting the star-sun Antares.
 Discovered by a human farmer named Howard Melville who piloted a crashed Omeron ship back to its homeworld.

 Ophidians

 The Ophidians are a secret mystic race.

 Orandans

-The Orandans of Orando are possibly descendants of the Homo magi of Earth.
-Princess Projectra and Sensor of the Legion of Super-Heroes are their representatives.
+The Orandans of Orando are possibly descendants of the Homo Magi of Earth.
+Princess Projectra is an Orandan.
+In post-Zero Hour continuity, the Orandos are snake-like aliens, with Sensor being their representative.

 Orinocas

-The Orinocas are a race of telepathic warrior women who inhabit the "Mirror World", a fourth dimensional universe also inhabited by the Duomalians.
+The Orinocas are a race of telepathic warrior women who inhabit the "Mirror World", a fourth-dimensional universe also inhabited by the Duomalians.
 The first person from Earth to discover the Mirror World was Giovanni Zatara, but it was Samuel Scudder, the original Mirror Master, who discovered the Orinocans.